ezracohen1/ComplexNumbers/README.md

 # ComplexNumbers
- A project that I made recently invloving complex numbers and their polar number counterparts
+ A project that I made recently involving complex numbers and their polar number counterparts.